-In two studies which measured biological markers of stress like blood pressure, those with higher levels of self-compassion were better able to deal with mental and social pressure.
-Self-compassion is like a good friend that’s always available.
+In two studies that measured biological markers of stress like blood pressure, those with higher levels of self-compassion were better able to deal with mental and social pressure.
+Self-compassion is like a good friend that's always available.

-- When asked to give a speech, those who had high levels of self-compassion did not experience as much stress: their systolic and diastolic blood pressure was 12.5% and 14% lower, respectively, than those with low levels of self-compassion.8
+- When asked to give a speech, those who had high levels of self-compassion did not experience as much stress: their systolic and diastolic blood pressure was 12.5% and 14% lower, respectively than those with low levels of self-compassion.8

 There is an alternative to growing a thick skin.

 4. Self-Compassion alleviates symptoms of anxiety and depression.

 Replace nagging self-criticism with some self-love and it's no surprise that anxiety and depression stand a chance of going away.